hackwell4216/final-year-project/README.md

 # GroupBuy

-ResourcePatron is a cutting-edge web application built using Next.js, Tailwind CSS, MongoDB, TypeScript, JavaScript, and deployed on Vercel.
+GroupBuy is a cutting-edge web application built using Next.js, Tailwind CSS, MongoDB, TypeScript, JavaScript, and deployed on Vercel.
 It leverages blockchain technology and MetaMask for secure and decentralized transactions.
 This project serves as a partial requirement for BSC.
 Computer Science in the University of Energy and Natural Resources, Sunyani, combining a range of modern technologies to create a platform where users can collaboratively pool resources and purchase products with their MetaMask crypto wallet.

 ## Table of Contents